silnrsi/oxttools/docs/WindowsInstall.md

 - package the oxttools installation into a single .exe
 - install and use the packaged .exe

+If you have downloaded the packaged .exe (makeoxt.exe), you can skip down to the 'Installing from packaged version' section.

 ## Installing from source
 ### Install Python
 Download installation file for Python 2.7 for Windows (64-bit) from: